anttisalonen/progbook/rst/py3.rst

     bs = [l[1] for l in data]

-This line fetches the second column of our data, i.e. all the 'b' values for our functions (hence the variable name, 'b's).
+This line fetches the second column of our data, i.e. all the 'b' values for our quadratic equations (hence the variable name, 'b's).
 What it means is:

     "For each data point (l) in our input list (data), take the second element."